Mexican nationality law: Mexican citizenship

+Mexican nationality grants the right to obtain a Mexican passport.
+The one shown above is the biometric passport issued after 2021.

-As in most other countries in the Americas, Mexican law differentiates between nationality and citizenship.
+Mexican law differentiates between nationality and citizenship.
 Nationality is the attribute of the person in international law that describes their relationship to the State, whereas citizenship is given to those nationals (those who hold Mexican nationality) who have certain rights and responsibilities before the State.
 The 34th article of the Mexican constitution establishes that Mexican citizens are those Mexican [nationals] who are 18 years of age or older, and who have an "honest way of living".
 Mexican citizens have these rights: